 Understanding Query Intent

-The four major query intents (find all of the Google Quality Rater Guidelines here) are:
+The four major query intents (Google Quality Rater Guidelines) are:

 - To Know

 - To Do